benfiola/homelab/README.md

 ## TODO

 - Revisit utilizing Mayastor once Talos 1.8 is released.
 (This [feature](https://github.com/siderolabs/talos/issues/8367) might enable allocating a system partition that can be given to Mayastor without fear of Talos erasing it during administrative operations)
+- Continue to update README to reflect current deployment practice